 Does Manuka Honey for Blepharitis Work? | Eye Love Cares

-Manuka Honey For Blepharitis?
-Can It Work For You?
+Manuka Honey For Blepharitis… Can It Work For You?

-Are you wondering if Manuka Honey for blepharitis will work to ease your eye inflammation and other common symptoms of blepharitis?
-It just might, read on to learn more and see if it’s the right option for you to try.
+Are you wondering if manuka honey for blepharitis will work to ease your eye inflammation and other common symptoms of blepharitis?
+It just might, so read on to learn more and see if it’s the right option for you to try.
 Anytime you have an issue with your eyes, it’s a cause for concern.
 Even the smallest particle that finds its way into the eyes can cause extreme discomfort in even the toughest individual.
 Because of the delicate nature of your eyes, anytime you are experiencing strange symptoms it’s always a good idea to visit your ophthalmologist or optometrist immediately.

 While we all know that eye health is not a laughing matter, what would your reaction be if your trusted eye doctor prescribed that you smear honey on your eyelids to treat your symptoms?
 Yes, you would probably laugh.
-It’s not as crazy as it sounds.
+But it’s not as crazy as it sounds.
 If you have crusty eyelids and have received a diagnosis of blepharitis, you may try to use manuka honey for blepharitis symptoms.

 Before you spread sweet, sweet honey on your eyelids, let’s learn more about blepharitis.

 In general, blepharitis is the inflammation of the areas around the eye.
 It’s more of an issue with the skin and pores and less of a problem with your eyes themselves.
 Even though blepharitis affects the tissue surrounding your eyes, it can at times disrupt your vision.
 The symptoms can also be very uncomfortable.